nicholalexander/basket/README.md

-# It would be silly to use this gem because it doesn't work yet.

 [![Gem Version](https://badge.fury.io/rb/basket.svg)](https://badge.fury.io/rb/basket)
 # Basket

-A farmer doesn't walk down to the chicken coop, grab an egg, go back to the kitchen, go back to the coop, go back to the kitchen, etc, etc.  They take a basket with them, and as the chickens lay their eggs, they fill up the basket and when the basket is full they go make something with them!
+A farmer doesn't walk down to the chicken coop, grab an egg, go back to the kitchen, go back to the coop, go back to the kitchen ad infinitum.
+They take a basket with them, and as the chickens lay their eggs, they fill up the basket and when the basket is full they go make something with them!
 I would make a quiche, but that's besides the case.

 `Basket` lets you do just that.
 Collect items until your basket is full and then, when it is, go do something with them!

+Basket is very new and under development.

 ## Installation